 - Is there a difference between trying to “get things even” and trying to “teach someone a lesson”?

-- Can the Golden Rule help us here?
+- Can something like the Golden Rule help us here?
 What does the Golden Rule mean?
 Is it a good rule?

-Thoughtful and insightful discussions like this are not unusual for children who are given the opportunity to have them.
+Thoughtful and insightful questions like this are not unusual for children when they are given the opportunity to express them.
 This discussion was prompted by a children’s novel.
-However, students’ regular classroom materials, works of art, thought experiments, or even the daily news can be used to trigger philosophical discussions of moral concerns.
+However, students’ regular classroom materials, works of art, thought experiments, the daily news, or their own experiences can trigger philosophical discussions of moral concepts and concerns.

 The teacher continued, “How about the other sentence?
 Do you think that all questions have answers?”
 What followed was a flood of responses:

 - Student #1: “Is there life in the center of the sun?”

 - Student #2: “Even though we can’t go there to find out, the question still has an answer.”

 - Student #3: “How many grains of sand are there on earth?”

 - Student #4: “There’s a definite number even though we don’t know what it is.”